go-kata/kerror/README.md

 Published under the MIT licence.

-This repository provides tools for handling errors.
+This repository provides Golang tools for handling errors.

 See the documentation by reference above for information about packages.